newren/git-filter-repo/README.md

     three times faster than the --tree-filter version, but both filter-branch commands are going to be multiple orders of magnitude slower than filter-repo.
+  * Both commands assume all filenames are composed entirely of regular ascii characters (even special ascii characters such as tabs or double quotes will wreak havoc and likely result in missing files or misnamed files)

 ## Design rationale behind filter-repo (why create a new tool?)